arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

 ## Summary

-Using these rules, both you and the user are properly informed at the correct level:
+Using these rules, both you and the user will be properly informed at the correct level:

 - The user knows whether:
   - their request is incorrect